nbriar/mock_me_phoenix_example/README.md

 # MockMePhoenixExample

-An Example of how to use the `MockMe` package in your tests.
+An Example of how to use the `MockMe` package in your tests for a Phoenix app.

 ## File Examples